Skip to content

 """

-Returns the color values in the specified color space.
+Returns the color in the requested color space.

 Parameters: